 Based on the familiarity of each campus and its drainage areas, an initial field evaluation may easily identify the source of an illicit discharge.
-Once found, the source should be eliminated, and efforts documented on the IDDE Tracking Form.
-It is critical that documentation on the IDDE tracking Form is complete to demonstrate illicit discharges have been addressed in accordance with the General Permit.
+Once found, the source should be eliminated, and efforts documented on the Illicit Discharge Log.
+It is critical that documentation in the Illicit Discharge Log is complete to demonstrate illicit discharges have been addressed in accordance with the General Permit.